 “Nobody can stop you but yourself.
 Nobody can beat effort.
-Effort is something you’re given that you have to have control over.
+An effort is something you’re given that you have to have control over.
 The more effort you put in, the more people are going to recognize you.
 If you are going to do it, don’t do it half-assed and expect people to respect you”.

-Timeless message from a timeless music maker.
+A timeless message from a timeless music maker.
 Denver’s very own A Meazy.

 QUOTE FROM NANCY PHOENIX, THE OWNER OF STATUS INDUSTRY APPAREL.

-“Throw yourself into some work you believe in with all your heart, live for it, die for it, and you will find happiness that you had thought could never be yours.”
+“Throw yourself into some work you believe in with all your heart, live for it, die for it, and you will find the happiness that you had thought could never be yours.”
 Dale Carnegie